architdadwal/todo-list-using-react/README.md

 # todo list using react

- crfeating a todo list using react
+creating a todo list using react